3ter/Ohmine-Dark-Theme-For-Joplin/README.md

 - Separating table rows into independent sections
 - Use colored letters as a column mark
-- Support up to 20 columns of the table
+- Support up to 20 columns

 **Use Tips:**